 You're likely to win even less than the interest rate

 The value of prizes paid out is determined by an interest rate, which is currently 1.35%.
-It usually changes when the Bank of England base rate changes, but can also change depending on prevailing market savings rates, and on the Government's funding requirements.
+It usually changes when the Bank of England base rate changes, but can also change depending on prevailing market savings rates, and on Government funding requirements.

 The interest rate works like this.
 If you owned every Premium Bond in existence, the amount won over a year would be equal to 1.35% of what you put in.
 So very roughly, for every £100 put into Premium Bonds on average, you'd expect a £1.35 annual return.